 Education for Ministry

-A NEW YEAR OF EfM begins at St. Mark’s begins in the fall - watch for details
+A NEW YEAR OF EfM at St. Mark’s begins in the fall - watch for details

 Every baptized person is called to a unique service of ministry, often referred to as “the ministry of all believers.”
 The Education for Ministry (EfM) program offers us an opportunity to discover how we each can respond through stewardship and Christian service.
 An in-depth theological education designed for regular lay people is provided to support the faith of the participants and teaches them to express that faith in day-to-day events and activities.